-Here’s six reasons why your business could be challenged with low inventory turnover:
+Here are six reasons why your business could be challenged with low inventory turnover:

 In addition, without stock control or inventory optimisation systems, teams may find it hard to keep track of what they have in stock, let alone what they should be ordering!

-Stocking large numbers of slow-moving, high cost items will lower your inventory turnover ratio.
+Stocking large numbers of slow-moving, high-cost items will lower your inventory turnover ratio.
 In addition, you’ll be investing more working capital in inventory (at the expense of other areas of your business, such as marketing or IT) and possibly increasing your risk of stock obsolescence.

-In some cases, it’s cheaper to rush through orders of high cost items from a supplier, compared to the cost and risk of keeping these items in stock.
+In some cases, it’s cheaper to rush through orders of high-cost items from a supplier compared to the cost and risk of keeping these items in stock.

 Holding more stock than you need to meet demand will negatively affect your inventory turnover rate and result in excess inventory building up in your warehouse.
 Your business will therefore see more and more money tied up in stock and less being converted to sales and cash for other business opportunities.

 A low inventory turnover will often mean you’re holding too much stock, increasing your carrying costs, such as warehouse costs, utilities, insurance and opportunity costs.

 If you recognise any of the above causes or consequences of a low stock turn, it’s time to take action.
 Improving your inventory turnover ratio is easier than you think.
 But the answer is not to reduce the order quantities of all your SKUs!
 This approach could very quickly lead to stockouts and unhappy customers!